freshplanet/ANE-Facebook/README.md

 ```

 You MUST use Java 1.6 otherwise in android context will be null (probably bug in Adobe AIR SDK).
 On OSX you can call "export JAVA_HOME=`/usr/libexec/java_home -v 1.6`" without " to set JAVA_HOME properly.

-NOTE:
-Don't forget to create local.properties file in android folder with sdk.dir pointing to android-15 sdk.
-(I will update build scripts to remove this step.)

 Authors
 ------